 Georgios Tsagdis, Rozemund Uljée: Subject to Soul, Object to World: Jan Patočka’s Platonism of Care

 Abstract: Jan Patočka thought travels on the parallel rails of a-subjective phenomenology and the care of the soul.
 For the most part, their parallel supportive function remains unproblematic.
-However, in order to appreciate the significance of Patočka’s contribution to the history of philosophy and the stakes of its undertaking, the alignment of the rails must be tested: how can a phenomenology which strives to dislocate the subject from its experiential privilege, attempt to bring the soul into both the onto-epistemic as well as the ethico-political epicentre?
+However, in order to appreciate the significance of Patočka’s contribution to the history of philosophy and the stakes of its undertaking, the alignment of the rails must be tested: how can a phenomenology, which strives to dislocate the subject from its experiential privilege, attempt to bring the soul into both the onto-epistemic as well as the ethico-political epicentre?
 By revising Platonism, Patočka wagers an ambitious, fragile answer, which opens nothing less than the space of freedom.

 Sylvain Roux: Is Levinas a Platonist?
 The interpretation of Plato in Totality and Infinity

 Abstract: Levinas’ relationship to Platonism is ambiguous.
 In Totality and Infinity, indeed, references to Plato’s writings are multiple and Levinas depicts Plato as following two diverging paths.
 On the one hand, Levinas considers Plato’s writings to be works that consecrate the primacy of identity over difference, of the Same over the Other.
-On the other hand, Platonism is presented as a philosophy of absolute transcendence by means of its refusal to make the Good a simple ontological principle and of its attempt to free the Good from all forms of totality.
-The present study aims to show that, although Levinas criticizes the first path taken by Plato, he conceives of himself as partially in line Plato’s philosophy of absolute transcendence, albeit in a paradoxical form.
+On the other hand, Platonism is presented as a philosophy of absolute transcendence due to its refusal to make the Good a simple ontological principle and its attempt to free the Good from all forms of totality.
+The present study aims to show that, although Levinas criticizes the first path taken by Plato, he conceives of himself as partially in line with Plato’s philosophy of absolute transcendence, albeit in a paradoxical form.
 In this way, Levinas understands the meaning of the Platonic approach in an original way.

 Paul Slama: The onto-agathological fold of metaphysics: Aristotle, Plato and Heidegger

-Justin Leavitt Pearl: À Denys: Tracing Jean-Luc Marion’s Dionysian Hermeneutics
+J. Leavitt Pearl: À Denys: Tracing Jean-Luc Marion’s Dionysian Hermeneutics

 Abstract: Since his 1977 The Idol and Distance (L’idole et la distance), Jean-Luc Marion has almost continually drawn upon the work of the 5th-6th century Christian mystic Pseudo-Denys the Areopagite (Pseudo-Dionysius), not only within his explicitly theological considerations, but throughout his Cartesian and phenomenological work as well.
 The present essay maps out the influence of Denys upon Marion’s thinking, organizing Marion’s career into a three-part periodization, each of which corresponds to a distinct portion of the Dionysian corpus—in Marion’s work of the seventies the Celestial Hierarchy and the Ecclesiastical Hierarchy are foregrounded, in the eighties this emphasis is shifted to the The Divine Names, and in the nineties The Mystical Theology takes center stage.
 Insofar as these emphases directly correlate to the unique tasks that Marion has set himself in each of these various periods, Dionysius is revealed as a hermeneutical key, unlocking and clarifying crucial aspects of Marion’s theologically-inflected phenomenology.